-HCE offers a voluntary program to support renewable energy generation in Colorado under which HCE members may select their fuel source: Colorado wind, local hydro, and local solar.
-13,848 MWh was purchased by 1,554 HCE members in 2017.
-In addition, HCE’s members had installed 974 small renewable energy generators (such as solar panels) behind their meters by the end of 2017.
-The 7,687 kW of distributed generation produced about 9,677 MWh during the calendar year.
+HCE offers a voluntary program to support renewable energy generation in which members may select their fuel source: wind, local hydro, and local solar.
+A total of 48,997 MWh were purchased by 2,351 HCE members in 2022.
+In addition, HCE’s members installed an additional 293 small renewable energy generators (such as solar panels) in 2022, bringing the total number of local renewable installations to 2,638.
+The total 23 MW of net-metered renewable capacity provided about 12,531 MWh to the HCE distribution system during the calendar year.

-Colorado passed a Renewable Energy Standard (RES) in 2004 by voter initiative that required Investor Owned Utilities to supply 10% of their retail electric sales from renewable sources by 2020.
-In 2007, House Bill 1281 added a requirement that electric cooperatives supply 10% of retail sales from renewable sources by 2020, with the required percentages increasing over time.
-HCE was required to supply 6% of retail sales from renewable sources in 2017, or the equivalent of 69,988 MWh.
-397,943 MWh (nearly 33%) of HCE power supply came from sources which qualify for the Colorado RES in 2017, excluding renewable sales to customers under the voluntary pricing programs.
-Renewable Energy Credits equal to those sales are retired on an annual basis and not used for any other purpose.
+In 2007, House Bill 1281 added to the existing renewable standards (RES) for investor-owned utilities and required that electric cooperatives like HCE supply 10% of retail sales from renewable sources by 2020, with the required percentages increasing over time.
+HCE sold a total of 1,273,153 MWh to its retail customers in 2022, resulting in a requirement to have 127,315 MWh in RES eligible generation.
+Exceeding the requirement, 656,820 MWh (50% of all purchases) of HCE’s retail electric sales came from eligible renewable sources, excluding renewable sales to customers under the voluntary pricing program.
+Renewable Energy Credits equal to those sales are retired on an annual basis using the RES Standards and are not used for any other purpose.

 Additionally, HCE filed a Clean Energy Plan (CEP) with the Colorado Public Utilities Commission, which received approval in 2022.
 This plan outlines a pathway that is above and beyond the CEP statutory threshold of 80% emissions reductions from 2005 levels, in alignment with HCE’s 100X30 goal.